pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 We aim to establish a policy that can support and is consistent across both server and edge use cases, including TorchScript, package/deploy and Edge.
 More specifically:
 * Support backward and (some) forward compatibility for an arbitrary BC or FC break update (schema, functional, etc) on an operator by [versioning](https://docs.google.com/document/d/1nyXmss2O003ZgKrhDmd-kyLNjjMqEXww_2skOXqkks4/edit).
+* Update and expansion of our existing SLAs (Service-Level Agreements).
 * A systematic flow to prevent BC/FC breakage on both deploy and runtime stages.
 * Provide testing that accurately detects dangerous BC and FC-breaking changes.